 In some of the exercises presented in this chapter we have seen menu lists of commands displayed in the screen.
-This menu lists are referred to as CHOOSE boxes.
+These menu lists are referred to as CHOOSE boxes.
 Herein we indicate the way to change from CHOOSE boxes to Soft MENUs, and vice versa, through an exercise.

 Although not applied to a specific example, the present exercise shows the two options for menus in the calculator (CHOOSE boxes and soft MENUs).
-In this exercise, we use the ORDER command to reorder variables in a directory, we use, in ALG mode:
+In this exercise, we use the ORDER command to reorder variables in a directory.
+The steps are shown for Algebraic mode.